mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 For instance death.
 Do you like death?
 Well, death is beautiful.
 Whatever you say – death is beautiful, or death is ugly, or I don’t like death, or I like death – you cannot hit the mark, the bullseye of death itself as a process.
 All you have to do is [be] right on the process of death itself.

 But it’s connected with human consciousness, looking at human doings as an experience, as a result.
 That’s why if you say something about process itself, always there is “yes, it’s good.”
 Okay, but it’s not good.
 Pay careful attention to it, okay?
-And then, well, it’s not complete, it’s not enough.
-But it’s not completely enough?
-Well it’s okay, it’s alright.
-So, always there is “okay,” but it’s not okay.
-Always there.
+And then, it’s not complete, it’s not enough.
+But is it completely not enough?
+Well, it’s okay, it’s alright.
+So, always there is “okay” – but it’s not okay.
+Always [like this].

 That’s why Engo Zen Master always says it in that way.
 That’s why it makes us confused.
 We don’t know what he is talking about.
-Well I will read it anyway; you don’t understand.
+Well, I will read it anyway; you [won’t] understand.
+(Or you will?)

 #### 10:15